oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="isroot"></a>[isroot](./Org.OData.Aggregation.V1.xml#L212:~:text=<Function%20Name="-,isroot,-")

-Returns true, if and only if the value of the node property of the specified hierarchy is the root of the hierarchy
+Returns true if and only if the value of the node property of the specified hierarchy is the root of the hierarchy

 Parameter|Type|Description
 :--------|:---|:----------